canonical/finos-legend-gitlab-integrator/README.md

 # finos-legend-gitlab-integrator-k8s
-Gitlab Integrator Charm for FINOS Legend on Juju
+Gitlab Integrator Charm for FINOS Legend on Juju.